Learning to code is almost like learning a new language. This thought is off-putting for most.

 They are likely still more experienced than you.
 Don’t let your hubris make you deaf and blind to their advice.

-There is no downside to learning to code.
+There is no downside to learning to code for entrepreneurs.

 So, it’s time to learn how to code.
-Find a basic course and get started.
+Find a basic coding course and get started.

 If you’re interested in more entrepreneurial opportunities, learn more about Erik here.